MileHacker Logo

 Scooter & Bicycle Rental

-• Motorcycle and scooter rentals are less common for tourists and require a valid license.
+• Motorcycle and scooter rentals are less frequent for tourists and require a a license that is not expired.

 • Bicycles can be hired from local shops or through shared services (apps integrated with WeChat/Alipay).